MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

    ```

 1. **Apply servicing updates to WinPE**
    Apply the latest cumulative update and its dependencies that you downloaded to `c:\mediarefresh\packages` folder to WinPE at `c:\mediarefresh\mounted` using the PowerShell command [Add-WindowsPackage](/powershell/module/dism/add-windowspackage#description).
-This process may take several minutes to complete, but will save time later as your Windows image will already have the latest servicing update applied.
+This process may take several minutes to complete, however it ensures that your Windows image already has the latest servicing update applied.

    1. First apply the servicing stack update dependency.